Aliman00/tekaohswg.github.io/new.md

 + For `System -> Processor -> Processor(s)`, give the VM pretty much as many CPUs as you can without bringing the slider into the red.
 + For `Display -> Screen -> Video Memory`, bring the slider all the way to 128 MB.
-+ For `Display -> Screen -> Acceleration`, check `Enable 3D Acceleration`.
 + Select `Storage -> Storage Devices -> Controller: IDE -> Empty`.
-Select the Disk icon to the right of the dropdown menu under `Attributes -> Optical Drive`, select `Choose Virtual Optical Disk File...` and navigate to and open the Xubuntu iso file you downloaded earlier.
+Select the Disk icon to the right of the dropdown menu under `Attributes -> Optical Drive`, select `Choose Virtual Optical Disk File...` and navigate to and open the Linux Mint Xfce iso file you downloaded earlier.
 + (Optional:) If you are running your VM from a solid-state drive, click on your vdi under `Storage Devices` and select the `Solid-state Drive` checkbox under `Attributes`.
 + For `Network -> Adapter 1 -> Attached to:`, select `Bridged Adapter`.

 That's it for settings!
 Click `OK` to close the window.

 With your VM still selected, click the big green arrow that says `Start`.
-The VM will boot and bring you to Xubuntu's installer.
-Choose `Install Xubuntu` to continue.
+The VM will boot and bring you to Linux Mint's desktop.
+Double click the `Install Linux Mint` icon to begin the installation.

 The default keyboard layout is fine, so press `Continue`.